tymyrddin/purple/source/docs/learning/cross-training/logs.md

 # Logs: where the bodies are buried (3-hour simulation)

-Format: Competitive red team/blue team exercise with live attack simulation and forensic analysis
+Format: Competitive red team/blue team exercise with live attack simulation and forensic analysis.

----

 ## Workshop structure